EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

 # header that traefik-forward-auth sends, then your app can limit what the
 # logged-in person can do in the app.
 But if your app can't check the user
 # header, or if your app doesn't have built-in authentication at all, then
-# any person with an account on your Gitea server can log into your app and
+# any person with an account on your Forgejo server can log into your app and
 # have full access.
 WHOAMI_OAUTH2=no
 # In addition to Oauth2 authentication, you can configure basic authorization